stilwalli/firebase-auth/README.md

      ![](images/df-config-update.png)

-3. Run webpack to bundle your code:
+5. [Optional] -> Do this to remove caching.
+When you run init hosting, it overwrite firebase.json.
+Resetting this to previously checked in code
     ```bash
+    $ cp firebase.json.bkp firebase.json
+    ```

+6. Run webpack to bundle your code:

+    ```bash
     $ npx webpack
     ```

-4. Deploy to Firebase
+7. Deploy to Firebase

     ```bash
     $ npx firebase deploy
     ```

-6. Before you access the deployed url, add user in your firebase application
+8. Before you access the deployed url, add user in your firebase application
   ![](images/add-users.png)

-7. Open the deployed firebase url with the user you just created.
+9. Open the deployed firebase url with the user you just created.
   ![](images/login.png)

+10. At the botton of the page, click Logout

-8. To Unhost from firebase
+11. To Unhost from firebase
     ```bash
     $ npx firebase hosting:disable
     ```